-"UT2" then "AD" or "SU"
+"UT2," then "AD" or "SU"

 followed by a three-digit number.
 This number is the correction in milliseconds.
 To obtain UT2, add the correction to the time indicated by the Time Signal pulse if "AD" is broadcast.
 Subtract if "SU" is broadcast.
 Thus a clock, keeping step with the time signals being broadcast, will be early with respect to UT2 if "SU" is the symbol used.
-These corrections will be revised daily, the new value appearing for the first time during the hour after 0000 UT, and will remain unchanged for the succeeding 24 hours period.
+These corrections will be revised daily, the new value appearing for the first time during the hour after 0000 UT, and will remain unchanged for the succeeding 24 hour period.

 The corrections necessary to obtain UT2 are derived from extrapolated data furnished weekly by the U.S. Naval Observatory.
 These indicate the variation in UT2 with respect to broadcast time.
 Preliminary corrections are published monthly in the Time and Frequency Services Bulletin with a probable error of ± 5 milliseconds.
-Final data, with a probable error of ± 1 millisecond, are published in the Time Service Bulletins of the Naval Observatory.
+Final data, with a probable error of ± 1 millisecond, are published in the Time Service Bulletins of the U.S. Naval Observatory.

-1.7.
+1.6.
 Propagation Forecasts

 A forecast of radio propagation conditions is broadcast in International Morse Code during the last half of every fifth minute of each hour on each of the standard frequencies from WWV.
 Propagation notices were first broadcast from WWV in 1946.
-The announcement each five minutes was commenced on November 15, 1963.
+The announcements each five minutes were commenced on November 15, 1963.
 The present type of propagation forecasts has been broadcast from WWV since July 1952.
 North Pacific forecasts were broadcast from WWVH from January 1954 until November 1964, but these are no longer available.

-The WWV forecast announcements refer to propagation along paths in the North Atlantic Area, such as Washington, D. C., to London or New York City to Berlin.
+The WWV forecast announcements refer to propagation along paths in the North Atlantic Area, such as Washington, D.C. to London or New York City to Berlin.
 The announcements are the short term forecasts prepared by the ESSA Telecommunication Services Center, ESSA Research Laboratories, Institute for Telecommunication Sciences, Boulder, Colorado 80302.
-The regular times of issue of the forecasts are 0500, 1100 (1200 from November 1-April 30), 1700, and 2300 UT.
+The regular times of issue of the forecasts are 0200, 0800, 1400, and 2000 UT for the period November 1 through April 30, and 0100, 0700, 1300, and 1900 UT for the period May 1 through October 31.

 The forecast announcement tells users the condition of the ionosphere at the regular time of issue and the radio quality to be expected during the next six hours.
 The forecasts are based on data obtained from a worldwide network of geophysical and solar observatories.
-These data include radio soundings of the upper atmosphere, short wave reception data, observations of the geomagnetic field, solar activity and similar information.
+These data include radio soundings of the upper atomosphere, short wave reception data, observations of the geomagnetic field, solar activity, and similar information.
 Trained forecasters evaluate the information and formulate the forecasts using known sun-earth relationships.

 WWV broadcasts the forecast as a letter and a number.
 The letter portion identifies the radio quality at the time the forecast is made.
-The letters denoting quality are "N", "U", and "W", signifying that radio propagation conditions are either normal, unsettled, or disturbed, respectively.
+The letters denoting quality are "N", "U", and

+"W", signifying that radio propagation conditions are either normal, unsettled, or disturbed, respectively.
 The number portion of the forecast announcement from WWV is the forecast of radio propagation quality on a typical North Atlantic path during the six hours after the forecast is issued.
 Radio quality is based on the ITS 1 to 9 scale which is defined as follows:

-Disturbed grades (W) 1. useless 2. very poor 3. poor 4. poor 6 foin Unsettled Grade (U) 2. fair Normal grades (N) 6. fair-to-good 7. good 8. very good 4. poor-to-fair 9. excellent
+Grades of Propagation: Disturbed (W) Unsettled (U) Normal (N)

+Intelligibility Scale

+1. useless 6. fair-to-good

+2. very poor 7. good 0 - 0 1

+- poor very good 3.
+8. excellent

+- poor-to-fair 9.
+4.

+- fair 5.